flairNLP/fundus/docs/how_to_contribute.md

 #### Adding Sources

-For your newly added publisher to work we first need to specify where to find articles - in the form of HTML - to parse.
+For your newly added publisher to work you first need to specify where to find articles - in the form of HTML - to parse.
 To do so Fundus utilizes access points provided by the publishers rather than using a generic approach like web spiders.
 There are many different forms in which publishers allow you to reach their articles with the most popular being RSS feeds, APIs, or sitemaps.
-Currently, Fundus supports RSS feeds and sitemaps by adding them as corresponding `URLSourece` to the `PublisherSpec` using the `source` parameter.
+Currently, Fundus supports RSS feeds and sitemaps by adding them as corresponding `URLSource` using the `source` parameter of `PublisherSpec`.

 ##### Different `URLSource` types